Stefanos Tsitsipas: 2024: Monte-Carlo title, French Open quarterfinals

-2025: 350th career win, first ATP 500 title
+2025: First ATP 500 title, injuries, out of top 20

 For the sixth consecutive year, Tsitsipas began his year at the team event in Australia, the United Cup.
 With Team Greece, he defeated Pablo Carreño Busta in three sets and followed with a straight sets loss to Alexander Shevchenko of Kazakhstan.
 At the Australian Open, he recorded his earliest defeat in Melbourne since 2018 with a first round exit against Alex Michelsen.
 As a result, his ranking dropped to world No. 12.
 After leaving Australia, he accepted a wild card for Rotterdam, where he reached the quarterfinal stage.
 He lost to Italian qualifier Mattia Bellucci in straight sets.
 In Doha, Tsitsipas lost in the first round to Hamad Medjedovic in three sets despite his opponent's struggle with a hamstring injury.

 In Dubai, with his second round win against Karen Khachanov, Tsitsipas recorded his 350th career win, being the 13th active player to do so.
 His win against Tallon Griekspoor in the semifinal moved him to his third final in three consecutive Dubai appearances and his twelfth ATP 500 final.
 He won the title after defeating Félix Auger-Aliassime in straight sets, returning him to the top 10 with a ranking of world No. 9.
 In the process, he snapped his eleven match streak of losses in ATP 500 finals and won his twelfth tour-level title, his first on hard court title since 2019.

-In May 2025 Tsitsipas announced that Goran Ivanisevic joined his team as coach.
-Tsitsipas retired from his first round match at the 2025 Wimbledon Championships against Valentin Royer.
-Tsitsipas was given a scathing review for his lack of effort by Ivanisevic.
-He said: "I have never seen a more unprepared player in my life."
-In the aftermath of his first round exit, Tsitsipas contemplated taking a break or even quitting tennis.
-Ivanisevic continued his harsh criticism in an interview with Clay magazine: "I told him not to play tennis right now.
-He needs to fix his back and get physically fit because physically — he's a disaster.
-I can’t understand how a player of his level can be so unfit.
-After that, he can think about playing tennis again."
-Ivanisevic added: "He's a great player!
-The only question is how much he wants it.
-I believe in him being between 5th and 10th.
-But if he keeps going like this — no chance.
-After less than two months as his coach, Tsitsipas parted ways with Ivanisevic.
-After a second-round defeat to Christopher O'Connell at the Canadian Open, Tsitsipas took to social media to announce his previous coach and father would return to his team.
-"Some journeys have a way of circling back to where they began.
-After some time apart, I've reunited with the person who first believed in me - my father.
-Sometimes, coming home is the boldest step forward."
+In the spring clay season, Tsitsipas was unable to defend his title at Monte-Carlo, following a quarterfinal defeat to Lorenzo Musetti in three sets, dropping out of the top 10 the following week.
+He would go on to retire in his quarterfinal match against Arthur Fils in Barcelona, where he was defending finalist points.
+In the Masters 1000 tournaments of Madrid and Rome, he lost in the third round both instances, losing to Musetti and Fils again, respectively.
+In Paris, Tsitsipas dropped out of the top 20 for the first time since October 2018 after a second round loss to Matteo Gigante in four sets.
+His grass season was marked by a three-set win against Luciano Darderi before a straight sets loss to Alex Michelsen, his second loss against the American in 2025, in Halle, then a retirement due to back injury against Valentin Royer in Wimbledon.

+During the clay and grass seasons, Tsitsipas trialled Goran Ivanisevic as part of his coaching team yielding poor results, being given a scathing review for his lack of effort by Ivanisevic following his Wimbledon retirement and eventually parting ways two months later.
+Following a second-round defeat to Christopher O'Connell at the Canadian Open, Tsitsipas announced his father would return to his team as his coach.
+Tsitsipas' autumn season in the United States included a third round loss to Benjamin Bonzi in Cincinnati, a second round loss to Bu Yunchaokete in Winston-Salem, and a five-set defeat to Daniel Altmeier in New York.